 14. Escadaria Selarón

 Escadaria Selarón is one of the most famous free things to do in Rio de Janeiro.
-The staircase is located between the Joaquim Silva Street in Lapa and Pinto Martins Street, in the Santa Teresa neighborhood.
+The staircase is located between Joaquim Silva Street in Lapa and Pinto Martins Street, in the Santa Teresa neighborhood.
 It is just a 5-minute walk away from Arcos da Lapa.
 The staircase, decorated with numerous colored tiles, is the work of Chilean artist Jorge Selarón.
 It is a well-known tourist spot in Rio, visited by many people who like pictures.

 15. Parque das Ruínas